Year 5 and 6 2025 - 2026

 Welcome to Year 5 and 6

-Welcome back to the autumn term!
-We hope you had a wonderful break over the summer.
-It has been lovely seeing all the children back in school, full of smiles and enthusiasm!
-This year, Mrs Caldwell will continue to teach the class on a Monday, Tuesday & Thursday afternoon, with Mrs Gallagher taking over Wednesday to Friday.
-We are also lucky to have Mr Young working with us in class daily.
+Welcome back to the spring term!
+We hope you had a wonderful Christmas and we wish all our families a very Happy New Year!
+This term we welcome Mrs Dean who will teach the class on a Monday and Tuesday, with Mrs Gallagher continuing as normal from Wednesday to Friday.
+We are also lucky to have Miss Holdbrook working with us in class daily.

 General information to know about Years 5 and 6:

-- Swimming is on a Tuesday and P.E is on a Friday so please ensure that your child comes into school in their PE kit on these days.
+• P.E is on a Friday in the spring term so please ensure that your child comes into school in their PE kit.

-- As children enter Year 5 and 6, many parents wish for their children to walk home alone or with friends.
+• As children progress through Year 5 and 6, many parents wish for their children to walk home alone or with friends.
 If this is the case, please send a letter into school giving your permission for this.
 The teachers have a list of the children with letters of consent, and these are the only children who will be permitted to leave the school grounds without an adult.

 English